 When Was Your Cat With URT Problems Last Vaccinated?

 Benign growths, usually found in young cats, which grow in the throat and can extend into the inner ear along the Eustachian tube.
-They are thought to be be a complication of previous viral infection.
+They are thought to be a complication of previous viral infection.
 The symptoms seen with polyps are not typical of cat flu, but include:

 - signs of inner ear disease (head tilt, third eyelid protruding in one eye)

-Cats with polyps will sometimes have bacterial infection, and yellow nasal discharge may be seen.
+Cats with polyps will sometimes have a bacterial infection, and yellow nasal discharge may be seen.
 Most nasopharyngeal polyps can be removed by traction (pulling) from the throat followed by a course of steroids.